mjtadema/garnish/README.md

 in PyMOL do: `run pycg_bonds.py`

 # Provides:
-cg_bonds [selection], [tpr_file]
+cg_bonds *selection*, *tpr_file*

-selection       : any selection to act upon (default: all) tpr_file        : a tpr file containing the same number of atoms as the selection
+- selection   : any selection to act upon (default: all)

-Without a selection, the script will work on everything.
+- tpr_file : a .tpr file to extract bond information from (default: None)

-Without a tpr file, only backbone bonds will be drawn.
+Without a tpr file, this function only adds bonds between the backbone beads so they can be nicely visualized using line or stick representation.
-With a tpr file, bonds between all the atoms, including elastic bonds, will be drawn.
+A tpr file provides topology information that can be used to draw side chain and elastic bonds.